Faculty of Environmental Design evds

 The Faculty of Environmental Design (EVDS) is committed to providing a variety of ongoing study abroad opportunities for its students.
 These range from one week field study courses to semester long programs.
 We believe that a well-rounded design education should include a practical, real-world engagement with ideas, practices, and precedents beyond the confines of our city.

 These semester long offerings are intensive academic programs that include a senior research studio and complementary courses based on the location of study.
 All students participating in these programs are required to register in the full set of study abroad courses, while also having the option to pursue advanced individualized research through an optional self-directed course.
-In addition to regular tuition, an International Fee is required to offset the additional costs related to studying abroad.
+In addition to regular tuition, an Program Fee is required to offset the additional costs related to studying abroad.
 All travel and accommodation arrangements and costs are the responsibility of the individual student.

 Participation in one of the semester-long programs is strongly encouraged for all MArch, MPlan and MEDES students.
 Enrolment is limited however, and participation in the program of choice cannot be guaranteed.
 Students must be in good academic standing in order to be accepted into a semester long study abroad program.
 In certain circumstances, participation may be competitive – based on academic merit and/or a statement of interest.

 Since its inception over 40 years ago, the Faculty has offered a wide variety of short field study courses.
 Typically one–three weeks in duration, these have included regional tours as well as international trips to cities throughout North America, Europe, South America, and Asia.